Stan Jonathan

-Stanley Carl "Bulldog" Jonathan (born September 5, 1955) is a Canadian former ice hockey left winger, most notably for the Boston Bruins of the National Hockey League, for whom he played for parts of eight seasons, and featured in two Stanley Cup Finals (1977, 1978).
+Stanley Carl "Bulldog" Jonathan (born September 5, 1955) is a Haudenosaunee former professional ice hockey left winger.
+He is best known for playing for the Boston Bruins of the National Hockey League (NHL), for whom he played for parts of eight seasons, and featured in two Stanley Cup Finals (1977, 1978).
+He finished his career with the Pittsburgh Penguins in 1982-83.

 Playing career

 Stan Jonathan was drafted in the fifth round (86th overall) of the 1975 NHL entry draft by the Bruins.
 Ignored by most other scouts and by Bruins general manager Harry Sinden, Jonathan was picked up thanks to the shrewdness of Don Cherry, who had seen him play with the Peterborough Petes earlier that season, Jonathan's third season in Peterborough.
 Cherry stated later that the proudest discovery of his hockey career was Stan Jonathan.

 While Jonathan played with Peterborough, they represented Canada well as they placed third at the first unofficial world junior championship in 1973–1974.

 Jonathan started his NHL career with one game in the 1975–76 NHL season, before being called up permanently for the 1976–77 season.
 He typified Bruins hockey, displaying both outstanding offensive ability and toughness.
 Jonathan was adept at knocking in rebounds, and Cherry, his coach at the time, stated that he had the most accurate shot in the league.
 As a rookie, he led all NHL players in shooting percentage, putting goals in at a clip of 23.9%.
 That year, 1977–78, was his most productive season as he scored 27 goals with 25 assists.
 He also had 116 penalty minutes that year. his second season, he was again among the top-ten players in shooting percentage, at 22.3%.
 That year he won the Bruins' "7th Player Award" voted on by the fans for the player who exceeded expectations.

 Besides his scoring touch, Jonathan was also a capable enforcer, having fought Keith Magnuson, Dave "The Hammer" Schultz, and Andre "Moose" Dupont.
-Arguably Jonathan's most famous moment was his savage beating of Pierre Bouchard in a brawl during Game 4 of the 1978 Stanley Cup Finals.
+Arguably Jonathan's most famous moment was his savage beating of Pierre Bouchard in a brawl during game four of the 1978 Stanley Cup Finals.
 Challenged by Bouchard, who outweighed Jonathan by thirty pounds and stood six inches taller, Jonathan held his own, breaking Bouchard's nose and cheekbone and knocking him to the ice.

 His 1978–79 season was shortened by an injury, but Jonathan played in all 11 playoff games of 1979.
-Jonathan scored a hat-trick in Game #6 of Boston's semifinal series versus Montreal, contributing to a 5–2 win in game 6 of the semi-finals against the Montreal Canadiens, which forced a game 7.
+Jonathan scored a hat-trick in game six of Boston's semifinal series versus Montreal, contributing to a 5–2 win in game six of the semi-finals against the Montreal Canadiens, which forced a game seven.
 He returned the following year and scored 21 goals and 19 assists.
 He also added 208 penalty minutes.

 The Bruins traded him to the Pittsburgh Penguins on November 8, 1982, in exchange for cash.
 Jonathan played 19 games for Pittsburgh and retired after the 1983 season.
 He finished his NHL career with 91 goals and 110 assists in 411 games.

-He is a full-blooded Tuscarora, born in Ohsweken, Ontario, a Six Nations reserve near Brantford, Ontario, Canada.